 The essence of the safari game drive

 Kaziranga National Park sprawls along the floodplains on both sides of the Brahmaputra River.
-The park is awash with vibrant landscapes of deciduous woodlands, peppered with immense expanses of savannah grasslands and river islands carved by the ever-changing course of the Brahmaputra River.
-The massive park is segmented into five distinct ranges, four of which lie on the southern end of the river.
-Declared a sanctuary in 1916, the Park is dedicated to conservation and sustainable practices that ensure the care of its furry and feathered residents.
-The park boasts a wide variety of wildlife, birdlife and flora dotted throughout its extensive grounds.
+The Park is awash with vibrant landscapes of deciduous woodlands, peppered with immense expanses of savannah grasslands and river islands carved by the ever-changing course of the Brahmaputra River.
+Declared a sanctuary in 1916, the Park is dedicated to conservation and sustainable practices and boasts a wide variety of wildlife, birdlife and flora.

-Morning and evening game drives through the park are a veritable feast for the senses, encompassing unbelievable scenery and an orchestra of Indian sounds.
-Game drives are led by experienced and trained guides who tailor each excursion to suit your preferences, whether it’s to view a certain animal, learn about the mannerisms of different species and their habitats or simply to enjoy the vast expanse of land and the panoramic surroundings.
-Guides are eager and always willing to impart their vast knowledge and expertise to interested travellers.
+Morning and evening game drives through the Park are a veritable feast for the senses, featuring spectacular scenery and an orchestra of sounds.
+Game drives are led by experienced and trained guides who tailor each excursion to suit your preferences, whether it’s to view a certain animal, learn about the mannerisms of different species and their habitats or simply to enjoy the diverse landscape.

-The park is home to many endangered and vulnerable wildlife and bird species, housing more than 70% of the world’s one-horned rhinoceros, as well as 25 globally threatened and 21 near threatened species of birds.
+Home to many endangered and vulnerable wildlife and bird species, including the one-horned rhinoceros, as well as numerous globally threatened species of birds, the Park is also inhabited by Indian elephant, Asiatic water buffalo, barasingha (swamp deer) and the Bengal tiger.
 Massive droves of the pelican and rose-ringed parakeet can be found in the shallows and on tree branches, whilst the mighty crested serpent eagle and grey-headed fishing eagle soar through the clear skies in search of prey.
-The park is home to the Indian elephant and Asiatic water buffalo wade along the sandy banks of the river alongside swamp deer.
-The famous Bengal tiger strides through the tall grass, distinguished by its copper striped coat and predatory presence.
-Colonies of langur monkeys chatter in the trees, while the forests are alive with the sounds of Kaziranga’s various bird species.